 This necessitates the introduction of a number of new procedures, some of which benefit from limited ‘grace periods’ to allow for adaptation to take place.

-The main requirements are set out in Defra’s Trader Showcase.
+The main requirements are set out in Defra’s GB to NI Trader Showcase.
 This covers temporary arrangements for facilitating sales of goods to final consumers through retail channels (see also Moving Goods into out of or through Northern Ireland from 1/1/21) as well as a UK Trader Scheme allowing businesses to register for exemption from potential tariff liabilities, for example in respect of goods not meeting the Rules of Origin requirements in the main Trade and Cooperation Agreement.

 A new Trader Support Service has also been put in place to provide assistance to companies in meeting these new requirements, particularly in respect of customs declarations.